 Other so-called heretics took their cause to the people who frequently embraced the new ideas before they were crushed by the Church.
 The nobility, especially, welcomed an alternative to the Catholic Church in the hope that whatever institution might topple it would be less intrusive in their own affairs.
 The following six belief systems began as reactions to the corruption of the Church and developed their own vision of spirituality and the Divine.

-Cathars (11th-13th centuries CE, from the Greek for “pure ones”, also known as Albigensians for their association with the town of Albi) were a sect in Southern France who followed the same essential beliefs as the Bogomils but, as with that sect and the Paulicians, developed the concepts further.
-The Cathars were also dualist and gnostic but venerated a goddess Sophia (wisdom) whom they claimed the Church had abducted and whose message the Church had perverted.
+Cathars (11th-13th centuries, from the Greek for “pure ones”, also known as Albigensians for their association with the town of Albi) were a sect in Southern France who followed the same essential beliefs as the Bogomils but, as with that sect and the Paulicians, developed the concepts further.
+The Cathars were also dualist and gnostic but venerated a feminine divine principle Sophia (wisdom) whom they claimed the Church had abducted and whose message the Church had perverted.
 Cathar clergy were known as perfecti, and believers were credentes.
 There was also a third group of sympathizers who were nominally Catholic.
 Men and women served as perfecti who practiced abstinence, vegetarianism, and lived in poverty, standing in stark contrast to the Catholic clergy.
 Their beliefs are thought by some scholars to have influenced the development of the French poetic genre of courtly love as they were associated with two women integral to that form, Eleanor of Aquitaine (l. c.
-1122-1204 CE) and her daughter Marie de Champagne (l.
-1145-1198 CE).
+1122-1204) and her daughter Marie de Champagne (l.
+1145-1198).
 They were suppressed by the Church through the Albigensian Crusade.

-Lollards (14th century CE) were the followers of the English priest, philosopher, and Oxford professor John Wycliffe (l. c.
-1320-1384 CE) who advocated for drastic reform of the Church.
+Lollards (14th century) were the followers of the English priest, philosopher, and Oxford professor John Wycliffe (l.1330-1384) who advocated for drastic reform of the Church.
 Their name may derive from a derogatory term applied to them by critics from the Dutch word for someone who mumbles prayers.
 John Wycliffe had the Bible translated from the Latin into Middle English, granting access to the scriptures to anyone who could read the vernacular.
-Wycliffe was protected by Oxford under academic freedom of expression, but after the Peasants' Revolt of 1381 CE, in which at least one notable peasant leader was a Lollard, both the Church and State persecuted the sect.
-In 1395 CE, the Lollards issued their document Twelve Conclusions of the Lollards which condemned, among other Church practices and policies, the Church's involvement with temporal affairs of state, celibacy of the clergy, sacerdotalism, payment for prayers for the dead, the Crusades, transubstantiation of the mass, veneration of saint's relics, and pilgrimages.
-They were persecuted throughout the 15th century CE but survived as an underground movement and emerged as a reputable sect after the English Reformation.
+Wycliffe was protected by Oxford under academic freedom of expression, but after the Peasants' Revolt of 1381, in which at least one notable peasant leader was a Lollard, both the Church and State persecuted the sect.
+In 1395, the Lollards issued their document Twelve Conclusions of the Lollards which condemned, among other Church practices and policies, the Church's involvement with temporal affairs of state, celibacy of the clergy, sacerdotalism, payment for prayers for the dead, the Crusades, transubstantiation of the mass, veneration of saint's relics, and pilgrimages.
+They were persecuted throughout the 15th century but survived as an underground movement and emerged as a reputable sect after the English Reformation.

-Hussites (15th century CE) were followers of the philosopher and theologian Jan Hus (c.
-1369-1415 CE), rector of the Charles University in Prague, who admired Wycliffe's work and advocacy for reform.
+Hussites (15th century and afterwards) were followers of the philosopher and theologian Jan Hus (l. c.
+1369-1415), rector of the Charles University in Prague, who admired Wycliffe's work and advocacy for reform.
 Hus and his followers frequently quoted Wycliffe's writings – which had been banned by the Church in the Kingdom of Bohemia – and based their own advocacy on his.
 Hus was not considered heretical until he objected to the selling of indulgences – writs purchased from the Church which reduced one's time in purgatory – which Wycliffe had also strongly objected to.
-Hus was brought to trial for his stand and other remarks he had allegedly made and was burned at the stake in 1415 CE.
+Hus was brought to trial for his stand and other remarks he had allegedly made and was burned at the stake in 1415.
 His death ignited the Hussite Wars of 1419 - c.
-1434 CE between Hussites and forces loyal to the Catholic Church.
+1434 between Hussites and forces loyal to the Catholic Church.
 The Hussites survived the crusades against them and, like the Lollards, were justified during the Protestant Reformation.